 Land Conservation and Development Dept > Web site

-Oregon’s statewide planning program was created in 1973 when the Legislature passed the Oregon Land Use Act (Senate Bill 100).
-Under that program, all cities and counties have adopted comprehensive plans that meet mandatory state standards.
-The standards are 19 statewide planning goals that deal with issues such as land use, economic development, housing, transportation and conservation of natural resources.
-Periodic review of comprehensive plans and technical assistance, including grants to local jurisdictions, are key elements of the program.
+Oregon’s statewide planning program was created in 1973 when the Legislature passed the Oregon Land Use Act requiring all cities and counties to adopt comprehensive plans meeting mandatory state standards.
+The standards are 19 statewide planning goals dealing with issues such as land use, economic development, housing, transportation and conservation of natural resources.
+The program includes grants to local jurisdictions, technical assistance, and periodic review of comprehensive plans.

 Information about this agency's divisions, offices, programs, etc.

 Mailing Address: 635 Capitol St. NE, Suite 150, Salem 97301-2540

 Staff Directory from Oregon.gov

 Agency History (pdf) - a detailed history of the agency